awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdatokenauthorizer.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Identity`   <a name="sam-api-lambdatokenauthorizer-identity"></a>
 This property can be used to specify an `IdentitySource` in an incoming request for an authorizer\.
+This property is only required if the `FunctionPayloadType` property is set to `REQUEST`\.
 *Type*: [LambdaTokenAuthorizationIdentity](sam-property-api-lambdatokenauthorizationidentity.md)
-*Required*: No
+*Required*: Conditional
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-api-lambdatokenauthorizer--examples"></a>